Small-Field Flying - 2015/04

 What we don’t often see on models of this size is the use of the Rogallo wing.
 This wing is a perfect match for small-field models and is probably the easiest to make for its relative lifting area.
 It is well suited for small model airplanes built for slower speeds, such as the Rogallo Rick that Christian built.

 The Rogallo wing was developed in 1948 by NASA engineer Francis Rogallo and his wife, Gertrude.
 They were both kite hobbyists and used that background to develop what they called the Parawing, also known as the Flexible Kite.
-By the time the early 1960s rolled around, the full-scale aviation community had adapted the Rogallo wing to sport gliding in the form of hang gliders.
+By the early 1960s the full-scale aviation community had adapted the Rogallo wing to sport gliding in the form of hang gliders.

-I don’t have the plans for Christian’s aircraft to share with you, but I can offer something to help you develop your own Rogallo wing-based small-field flyer.
-There are a few simple parameters to follow when building a Rogallo wing model.
-I have included a diagram covering them.
+I don’t have the plans for Christian’s aircraft to share with you, but I can offer some guidance to help you develop your own Rogallo wing-based small-field flyer.
+There are a few simple parameters to follow when building a Rogallo wing model:

-If you would like a larger version of the diagram, it is available for download from my website (go to the Techniques and References section).
+If you would like a larger version of the diagram, it is available for download from my website (see the Techniques and References section).
 Also available from the website are plans for a micro Rogallo wing model by my brother, Ralph, called the Cootie.
 It is great for calm-day or indoor flying.
-My website address is listed in the “Sources.”
+My website address is listed in the Sources.

 Thanks for sharing Rogallo Rick with us, Christian.
 It is a nice reminder of how well suited the Rogallo wing is to small-field model aircraft.